cx_Oracle Release Notes¶

 - Fixed bug where segfault would occur if the array size was changed after the cursor was executed but before it was fetched

-- Ignore array size when performing executemany() and use the length of the list of arguments instead
+- Ignore array size when performing executemany() and use the length of the list of parameters instead

 - Rollback when connection is closed or destroyed to follow DB API rather than use the Oracle default (which is commit)